BigDogEnergy/BigDogEnergy/readme.md

 Some of my additional achievements include:

-- Created and maintained a custom Zendesk email tagging system, including funnels for teams.
+- Developed and maintained a custom Zendesk email tagging system, streamlining communication and enhancing the efficiency of customer support teams.
-- Created and maintained a handbook wiki for all CS agents based on all common scenarios and what expectations were for their response.
+- Created a comprehensive handbook wiki for all customer service agents, outlining common scenarios and response expectations, facilitating standardized and effective customer interactions.
-- Created and maintained the processes for CS to perform monthly audits for product and customer service issues.
+- Established monthly audit processes for product and customer service issues, enhancing the team's ability to identify and address areas for improvement.
-- Designed and developed comprehensive database schemas for product-related issues, facilitating enhanced issue tracking and resolution by the customer service team.
+- Designed detailed database schemas for tracking product-related issues, significantly improving the resolution process and overall customer service efficiency.
-- Created brand-specific monthly reports to ensure our partners knew of any trending issues
+- Generated brand-specific monthly reports, providing partners with valuable insights into trending issues and fostering transparency.
-- Assisted in the creation of processes with the Trust and Safety team to identify and investigate potential Fraudulent acitivity
+- Collaborated with the Trust and Safety team to develop processes for identifying and investigating potential fraudulent activities, enhancing the company's security measures.

-& all of these things were completed while working in a remote setting.
+These contributions were made while adeptly managing the challenges of a remote work environment, showcasing strong adaptability and self-motivation.

 If your team needs someone who is ready to learn, and eager to succeed: